ap-hyperbole/tf-interview-test/NOTES.md

 # Overview

-This terraform project manages resilient EC2 instance deployed into more that one availability zone in custom VPC.
+This terraform project manages resilient EC2 instance deployed into more that one availability zone in custom VPC across two regions.
 ALB is used to distribute the traffic and HTTP health checks are in use.

 SSH access to instances is restricted to bastion host private IP only.
 This is achieved via Security Groups only.
 See Improvements section for potentially better approach.

+EC2 instance also deploys a Java App via UserData and Nginx proxies HTTP calls to it.

+__WARN!!__ : Without modifying any variables you will create the following billable resources :
+* 4 x t2.small EC2 instances in eu-west-1
+* 1 ALB in eu-west-1
+* 7 x t2. small EC2 instances in us-east-1
+* 1 ALB in us-east-1

 # How to Deploy

 * Set AWS API Key and Secret Key